-If both p-side and n-side of the diode are heavily doped, depletion region at the junction reduces, it leads to the development of strong electric field, application of even a small voltage at the junction may rupture covalent bond and generate large number of charge carriers.
-Such sudden increase in the number of charge carriers results in Zener break down.
+If both p-side and n-side of the diode are heavily doped, depletion region at the junction reduces.
+Application of even a small voltage at the junction may rupture covalent bonding and generate large number of charge carriers.
+Such sudden increase in the number of charge carriers results in zener mechanism.